-But there are things about being a mother to multiples that no one ever tells you about…READ MORE 10 Things My Wife Hates About Me
+But there are things about being a mother to multiples that no one ever tells you about…READ MORE 10 Amazing Facts About Twins

 When it comes to dealing with twins, it’s not as simple as making two bottles or changing two dirty nappies.
-Everything has to be carefully considered, after all, there are two of them and only one of me.
+Everything has to be carefully considered.
+After all, there are two of them and only one of me.
 I have friends who offer advice but often, it cannot be applied to twins.
 For example, one of my girlfriends suggested to my husband and I that we hire capsules instead of getting car seats.
-She said that she found it “so easy” to transport her baby from the car to the house, especially if baby was sleeping at the time.
+She said that she found it “so easy” to transport her baby from the car to the house, especially if baby is sleeping at the time.
 Fantastic advice – but how am I going to carry two capsules?
-Plus a handbag, and a nappy-bag, and the groceries… and then unlock the door?
+Plus a handbag, and a nappy bag, and the groceries… and then unlock the door?

 I have now learnt not to make eye contact with anyone in the aisles at the supermarket, and sometimes pretend not to speak English.
 And don’t even get me started on the “Are they twins?” question.
 No – the hospital had ‘buy one, get one free’ deal that day.

 4. The Feelings I Have Towards Other Mothers

 I am a little ashamed to admit this, though.
 Sometimes, when I see single child mothers, I experience feelings that range from jealously to superiority.
 When I see a mum with her baby snuggled into her chest, or being able to sit a baby on her hip whilst pushing a shopping trolley, I often sigh and think, “I wish I could do that”.
 Other times, I have walked past a mum with only one baby and thrown my nose up in the air thinking, “Phfft – try dealing with two tantrums at once!”.